 During the first month of pregnancy the heart and lungs begin to develop, and the arms, legs, brain, spinal cord and nerves begin to form, according to the American College of Obstetricians and Gynecologists (ACOG).

 The embryo will be about the size of a pea around one month into a pregnancy, Burch said.
 Around the second month of pregnancy, the embryo has grown to the size of a kidney bean, he explained.
 In addition, the ankles, wrists, fingers and eyelids form, bones appear, and the genitals and inner ear begin to develop.

 After the eighth week of pregnancy and until birth occurs, a developing baby is called a fetus.

-By the end of the second month, eight to 10 of the fetus' main organs will have formed, Burch said, which is why he stresses to pregnant women that it's extremely important to not take harmful medications, such as illegal drugs during that time.
+By the end of the second month, eight to 10 of the fetus' main organs will have formed, Burch said.
+At this stage of pregnancy, he stressed, it's extremely important that pregnant women do not take harmful medications, such as illegal drugs.
 The first trimester is also the period when most miscarriages and birth defects occur.

 During the third month of pregnancy, bones and muscles begin to grow, buds for future teeth appear, and fingers and toes grow.
 The intestines begin to form and the skin is almost transparent.

 Second trimester (weeks 13-27) changes in the mother's body

 By the second trimester, some of the unpleasant effects of early pregnancy may lessen or disappear as a woman's body adjusts to its changing hormone levels.
 Sleeping may get easier and energy levels may increase.

 Nausea and vomiting usually get better and go away, Burch told Live Science.
 But other symptoms may crop up as the fetus continues its growth and development.